dbmcco/dbmcco/README.md

 Entrepreneur, systems thinker, and working at the intersection of healthcare technology, AI, and business transformation.
 PhD in music theory and composition; I run marathons, half and triathlons, which still surprises me since I used to think "only run when chased".

-## Some Work
+## Recent Work

-**Healthcare Data Intelligence at LDA**: Lead LongView platform strategy, implementation and go to market, transforming archived medical data from "the toxic waste dump of healthcare data" into clinical intelligence.
+**Healthcare Data Intelligence**: LongView (EHR integrated dataa presentation) platform strategy, implementation and go to market, transforming archived medical data from "the toxic waste dump of healthcare data" into clinical intelligence.
 I'm great at a party.

 **AI Development Systems**: Building multi-agent frameworks that write better code than I do (since I'm not a trained developer).
 It's both fascinating and occasionally terrifying how well this works.
 Using TDD/lint/hooks to force genai into a coding box.
 Emerging signs of autonomous intelligence are wild.